kzky/languages/python/chainer/introduction/README.md

 See the code [here]().

 # Review
-When comparing with previous versions where only low-level APIs are published without high-level APIs, it became confusing to me, especillay the optimization loop, Trainer, Updater, Evaluator, *Report, etc, which is normally out of scope of minimum components of what deep learning library is.
+When comparing with previous versions where only low-level APIs are published without high-level APIs, it became confusing to me, especillay the optimization loop, Trainer, Updater, Evaluator, *Report, etc.

 # Reference
 - http://docs.chainer.org/en/stable/tutorial/basic.html